JamieMcCullough/JamieMcCullough.github.io/pages/contact.md

 ---
 layout              : page
 title               : "Contact"
-# meta_title          : "Contact and use our contact form"
+meta_title          : "Contact me by email"
-# subheadline         : "Contact Form"
-teaser              : "You can get in touch with me at <a href="mailto:mccullough.jamie.astro@gmail.com" target="_blank">mccullough.jamie.astro@gmail.com</a>." permalink           : "/contact/" header              :
+subheadline         : "To chat about scientific collaboration or outreach" teaser              : "You can get in touch with me at <a href="mailto:mccullough.jamie.astro@gmail.com" target="_blank">mccullough.jamie.astro@gmail.com</a>." permalink           : "/contact/" header              :